Improvements and setbacks: The inquiry into migration rules for doctoral students and undergraduates

 The Inquiry's Proposals

-The inquiry was tasked with focusing on two areas:
+The inquiry was spoon with focus on two areas:

 • Improving and facilitating conditions for doctoral students and researchers to work in Sweden.